basemind-ai/gateway/README.md

 # BaseMind Gateway

-The BaseMind Gateway is a sophisticated SaaS infrastructure that allows users to connect to AI models from different providers.
+The BaseMind Gateway is a fully managed backend for using AI models from different providers.

 ## How does it work?